Why Should I Contribute?

 Since the introduction of the TFSA in 2009, the contribution room accumulates every year for each year that an individual is 18 years or older and is a Canadian resident.

-Otherwise, the contribution room for 2020 is $6,000, plus any withdrawals made to the plan in 2019.
+Otherwise, the contribution room for 2021 is $6,000, plus any withdrawals made from the plan in 2020.
 Withdrawals only increase the contribution room of the TFSA at the beginning of the following year.

 Your TFSA contribution room can be obtained by the following methods: